in-toto/attestation/spec/v1.0-draft/README.md

     NOTE: 0.X versions are considered major versions.

 -   **Extension fields:** Producers MAY add extension fields to any JSON object.
-Extension field SHOULD use names that are unlikely to collide with names used by other orgs.
-Producers MAY file an issue/PR to document and/or standardize extension fields they're using.
-Consumers MAY parse and use these extensions if desired.
+Extension fields SHOULD use names that are unlikely to collide with names used by other orgs.
+Producers MAY file an issue/PR to document extension fields they're using.
+Any consumer MAY parse and use these extensions if desired.

     Field names SHOULD avoid special characters like `.` and `$` as these can make querying these fields in some databases more difficult.